semgrep/semgrep-docs/docs/playground.md

 File a [bug](https://github.com/returntocorp/semgrep/issues/new?title=semgrep.dev%20bug%20report) or reach out through [Semgrep Community Slack](https://r2c.dev/slack).

-## Exploring rules through the Registry
+## Exploring rules through Semgrep Registry

+[Semgrep Registry](https://semgrep.dev/r/) is an open-source, community-driven repository of rules to ensure secure code and enforce coding standards.
+These rules can be used as a starting point for writing your own custom rules.

-Sign in to Semgrep App to gain access to the Registry and your library of saved rules.
+[Signing in to Semgrep App](https://semgrep.dev/login?return_path=/playground/) enables you to access the Registry directly from the Playground's Library pane.

 ## Setting code standards by adding a rule to the Rule Board